SneakyZeric/frontend_training/README.md

 # frontend_training
 This repository contains all the frontend training I have done in MSI.
-It has 4 main parts:
+It has 5 main parts:
 * Javascript basics
 * NodeJS
 * jQuery, boostrap
 * Augular
+* Projects and homeworks